Avoid Automatic Fails on Driving Test for Virginia

 Don't get disqualified right off the bat.

-Here are a few common mistakes during road tests that you need to know.
-These are considered hazardous moves that could present a significant safety risk.
+Here are a few common mistakes during road tests that you need to know:

 - Failing to obey regulatory signs or signals